hashicorp/serf/website/source/docs/internals/gossip.html.markdown

 existence to the cluster.

 Gossip is done over UDP with a configurable but fixed fanout and interval.
-This ensures that network usage is constant with regards to number of nodes, as opposed to exponential growth that can occur with traditional heartbeat mechanisms.
+This ensures that network usage is constant with regards to number of nodes.
 Complete state exchanges with a random node are done periodically over TCP, but much less often than gossip messages.
 This increases the likelihood that the membership list converges properly since the full state is exchanged